ec500-software-engineering/case-study-ZeyuKeithFu/README.md

 ![](https://github.com/ec500-software-engineering/case-study-ZeyuKeithFu/blob/master/assets/first_toot.png)

 ## Demo App
 In this part I made a demo Android App by Mastodon Java API [mastodon4j](https://github.com/sys1yagi/mastodon4j).
-The app is located in ["app"]() directory.
+The app is located in [demo_app](https://github.com/ec500-software-engineering/case-study-ZeyuKeithFu/tree/master/demo_app) directory.
 By using this app, you can browse the timeline of a public instance or log in to your own Mastodon account and browse your home timeline.

 * In the log in page: